 I have two gripes with Koszalin being the greenest city in Poland.
 The first is with the northern part of the city. Łabusz was a village until 31 December, 2009.
 Would Koszalin be among the greenest cities in Poland without its beloved Łabusz and all its greenery?

 My second observation is to do with the fact that the inner-city area of Koszalin is relatively bereft of green spaces.
 There are a few parks.
 Indeed, Kościuszki Park (Park im.
-Tadeusza Kościuszki) seems to be good-sized.
+Tadeusza Kościuszki) seems to be rather large.
 Still, the fact remains that a fair proportion of the population of Koszalin has to walk a few kilometres to even see a park or green space of note.
 I don’t believe that this is the case in most other Polish cities.

 My issue with Zielona Góra being the second greenest city in Poland